keeandev/pdftojson/README.md

 <div>🔒 Ratelimited (1s window, max 2 requests/window)</div>

 ## What I Learned
-- The value in caching & ratelimiting
+- The value of caching & ratelimiting
 - How to create an API in Python (I've always built them in TypeScript before this)
 - Hashes don't have to be long?
 What?